beans

 Benefits for Weight Loss and Digestive Health

 Navy beans contain a high amount of fiber, which increases satiety and thus controls calorie intake.
-This can benefit weight-loss individuals.
-Fiber in navy beans ensures healthy digestion, minimizes the risks of constipation, and maintains a well-balanced gut microbiome.
+This can benefit individuals who are trying to lose weight.

 Navy beans are good in soups, baked beans, and salads.
 Their creamy texture makes them a good thickener in many dishes and adds nutrition and flavor.